jivebiscuit/jivebiscuit.github.io/docs/loa/aus-zhu.md

 ## 2. Cancellation
 This is the initial letter of agreement between Houston ARTCC and Austin ATCT/TRACON.
 ## 3. Scope
-The procedures and delegated airspace specified herein apply to Houston ARTC Center and Austin ATCT/TRACON.
+The procedures and delegated airspace specified herein apply to Houston ARTCC Center and Austin ATCT/TRACON.
 Each party to this Letter of Agreement must ensure facility personnel are familiar with these procedures.
 ## 4. Procedures
 ### 4-a.
 General